ZIYU-DEEP/Reasoning-in-Reasoning/search/README.md

 ## Notice
 - The Dojo environment appears to be less stringent than the PyLean environment, occasionally categorizing incorrect proofs as successful.
-- The stopping condition for HF is still a bit problematic for beam search.
+- The stopping condition for HF is still a bit problematic the for beam search - to debug later.